-The Rules Advisory Committee members hope that this Disciplinary Handbook will be widely utilised, and that its contents will be of valuable assistance to Units and Members of the Association in their exercising of the disciplinary processes.
+The Rules Advisory Committee members hope that this Disciplinary Handbook will be widely utilised, and that its contents will be of assistance to Units and Members of the Association in exercising their roles the disciplinary process.

-Proinnsias Ó Murchú, Cathaoirleach, Coiste Chomhairleach na Rialacha, Aibreán 2016.
+Liam Ó Catháin, Cathaoirleach, Coiste Chomhairleach na Rialacha, Meithaemh 2023.